giry-dev/mangrove-docs/docs/FAQ/README.md

 ## Where can I get Mangrove’s addresses?

-The deployment addresses for the core contract for Mangrove, as well as the most important periphery contracts are available on [Contracts -> Deployment Addresses](../contracts/technical-references/contract-addresses.md).
+The deployment addresses for the core contract for Mangrove, as well as the most important periphery contracts are available at [Contracts → Deployment Addresses](../contracts/technical-references/contract-addresses.md).

 ## Who pays the fees on Mangrove?
 Fees on Mangrove are paid by the taker: The fee is taken from the tokens that the taker has bought.

-You can read more about fees here: [Taker fees](/docs/contracts/technical-references/governance-parameters/local-variables#taker-fees).
+Read more about fees here: [Taker fees](/docs/contracts/technical-references/governance-parameters/local-variables#taker-fees).

 ## Who pays the gas on Mangrove?